-An exhibition and film installation inspired by Dr Martin Luther King Jr.'s visit to Newcastle in 1967
+A four screen film installation inspired by Dr Martin Luther King Jr.'s visit to Newcastle in 1967

-Great North Museum: Hancock presents Freedom! a new work by Newcastle University’s scholar-filmmakers Ian McDonald and Geetha Jayaraman.
+Great North Museum: Hancock presents FREEDOM, a new work by Newcastle University’s scholar-filmmakers Ian McDonald and Geetha Jayaraman.

-Directed by Ian and produced by Geetha, Freedom! takes the visit of Dr Martin Luther King to Newcastle University (in 1967 to receive an honorary doctorate) as the setting for an exciting visual collocation of the visit alongside and against archive material and contemporary visuals.
+Directed by Ian and produced by Geetha, FREEDOM takes the visit of Dr Martin Luther King to Newcastle University (in 1967 to receive an honorary doctorate) as the setting for an exciting visual collocation of the visit alongside and against archive material and contemporary visuals.

-A response to his acceptance speech, Freedom! deliberates on the three interlinked evils of capitalism that he spoke about: racism, poverty and war.
+A response to his acceptance speech, FREEDOM deliberates on the three interlinked evils of capitalism that he spoke about: racism, poverty and war.
 Archival footage is combined with an immersive soundscape to weave portrayals of protests and activism in the UK and USA today into Dr King's speech.

-Freedom! moves from the streets of New York to voices in Memphis, marches in London, Enoch Powell’s visit to Newcastle and more.
+FREEDOM moves from the streets of New York to voices in Memphis, marches in London, Enoch Powell’s visit to Newcastle and more.

-Ultimately, Freedom! prompts the viewer to ask questions about freedom: What is freedom?
+Ultimately, FREEDOM prompts the viewer to ask questions about freedom: What is freedom?
 What is the relationship between freedom and activism?
 How do we achieve freedom today?

 Part of Freedom City 2017 - a city wide programme across Newcastle marking the 50th anniversary of Dr Martin Luther King Jr. receiving an honorary degree from Newcastle University.